23 Jul She asked for a Billion Dollar Idea with Jaime Cross

 Jaime Cross: Yes.
 Well, I know that’s the power of a vision.
 When the Bible says, “Without a vision, the people perish,” it’s true.
 I talked about this at an event I spoke at that was … if the opposite is true, then with a vision people come alive, and how important is it to know where you’re going?
 So many people are waiting on God, and they’re waiting for answers.
 Vision and belief are two very strong, supernatural forces that pull you from the inside.
 When I read the scripture that says, “He will bless the work of my hands,” I’m like, okay, see a man who is diligent in his ways, and he will stand before kings and not mere men, and you will reap a harvest if you don’t give up.
 All these scriptures point to the fact that we have to work at something for seasons day in and day out and fail at something, but God is going to multiply your efforts.
 We cannot give up.

 Jaime Cross: That’s the worst thing you can do is start something and then feel like you’re not getting the results you want and then leave it there.
 We are here on the earth to take dominion and to figure this stuff out and figure out how to make it work, and then he will multiply your efforts which takes sowing and sowing and sowing.
-If you look at farmers, gosh, they’re out there pulling rocks out of the soil, they’re tilling the soil, they’re fertilizing the soil, and then they plant a seed and hopefully in those first couple of years, they can get somewhat of a harvest.
-Like you said, it’s small in comparison to just if you stay dedicated and you keep doing your thing and you learn how to become an expert in your field, you will reap a harvest and you will stand before kings [inaudible 00:19:09].
+If you look at farmers, gosh, they’re out there pulling rocks out of the soil, they’re tilling the soil, they’re fertilizing the soil, and then they plant a seed and hopefully in those first couples of years, they can get somewhat of a harvest.
+As you said, it’s small in comparison to just if you stay dedicated and you keep doing your thing and you learn how to become an expert in your field, you will reap a harvest and you will stand before kings [inaudible 00:19:09].

 Jaime Cross: I believe that so strongly.
 That kept me going, this vision of my husband and I having the farm that we wanted to have since we got married and raising our boys the way we want to raise them and having nice things.
 I think that’s also a guilt thing for a lot of people’s is, well, is it okay to lavish yourself?
 I’m like, “Do you think that God, with the streets in heaven being paved with gold or when he asked Solomon to build his temple, it wasn’t like, “Go find the cheapest stuff and build me a crackerjack box.”
 It was, “All the nicest things.”

 Jaime Cross: My heart was just so much about serving people.
 That’s another thing.
 When you’re building your thing and making your products and doing whatever it is that you’re doing, how can you serve with excellence, and it’s really coming up.
 I figured out three things people wanted: they wanted the essence to be right, they wanted the texture to be right, and they wanted results.
-That took me a couple years of, how do I make this lotion not sticky but actually work and do something that no other lotion out there is doing, which is hydration.
+That took me a couple of years of, how do I make this lotion not sticky but actually work and do something that no other lotion out there is doing, which is hydration.
 For real hydration, for more than 20 hours, how can I make a soap bar that hydrates and cleanses but doesn’t dry your skin out but gives you this great spa emotional mood experience.
 All these things, I was building line upon line, precept upon precept, layer upon layer and layer upon layer of figuring out what people wanted and responding to that with work.

 Mitch Matthews: Yeah, absolutely.
 I love it.
 What I’m hearing is is that, especially in the early phases, I know you still take a lot of satisfaction from make an impact, loving your customers well, connecting with them.
 I saw you interact with a huge group.
-Every one of them, you were laser focused in on and just talking with.
+Every one of them, you were laser-focused in on and just talking with.
 I can tell still that plays a part in who you are.
-I would imagine from what I’m hearing though too is is that during that time, it may not have been the money that was rewarding, but you were honed in on the vision, and you were staying inspired by continuing to walk it out but also continuing to connect and knowing you’re making and impact.
+I would imagine from what I’m hearing though too is that during that time, it may not have been the money that was rewarding, but you were honed in on the vision, and you were staying inspired by continuing to walk it out but also continuing to connect and knowing you’re making an impact.
 You might not be making the money yet, but you’re making an impact of these people.
 That’s huge.

 Mitch Matthews: I do think you’ve got to find ways to stay inspired in the midst of the grind.
 Even when money starts to come, it doesn’t mean that all of our problems are solved, we don’t have a problem in a day.
 No. You still have to find ways to stay inspired, but when the money’s not there, you have to find extra ways to stay inspired.